Online Dating Resources

 Online Dating Services

 Listed in alphabetical order, the Internet dating sites included here are those covered in Discovering Love Online.
-Links that offer a discount are marked accordingly.
 For a look-in-brief of the online dating services below, please refer to Discovering Love Online: Love May Be Closer Than You Think summary of each to help you choose wisely.